SACHSTech/careers-in-computer-science-aur0rachen/README.md

 * After first year, most required courses will be in Statistics and Computer Science, along with additional foundational courses in Mathematics.
 * Should a student choose the co-op option, a work-term report will also be required.
 * All students must successfully complete two communications courses

 ---

+## **Experiential Learning**

+### **_Self-starter projects:_**
+Other ways one could obtain valuable data analyst related experience include working on your technical skills and familiarizing yourself with programs such as Microsoft Excel, SQL, Python, R, Tableau, and Power BI.
+Simple self-starter projects include building an Excel Call Center Dashboard or Web Scraping NBA Stats in Python.
+In addition to gaining experience on these commonly used applications, you will also be practicing skills such as data collection and analysis.

+---